js-girls/workshop/STEPS.md

 * it can only store strings
 * it can persist data for each domain between page reloads

 What we want to persist is our `listItems` array.
 Since `localStorage` is only capable of storing strings, we need to transform our `listItems` array into a string before saving it.
-It's a bit like we are "freezing" our data.
+It is as though we are "freezing" our data.

 This can be easily done by turning our array into a JSON string, by using `JSON.stringify()`: